 “I never thought I could really make a career out of this,” he told Golf Channel.
 “I was just trying to cope with what I thought to be a hopeless situation.
 As rotten as I felt every place else, I felt good when I was at the golf course.
 For me, it was good therapy.
 Good mental therapy, good physical therapy.”

-Carrying a bag full of wild, handmade clubs and his dogs Muffin, Mulligan, Benji Hogan and Mr. Bucky, Walters has performed in all 50 states, delivering his message of hope and inspiration through a dazzling array of trick shots he happily refers to as “shots from unusual lies.”
+Carrying a bag full of wild, handmade clubs and his dogs Muffin, Mulligan, Benji Hogan, Mr. Bucky, and his latest addition, Gussie, Walters has performed in all 50 states, delivering his message of hope and inspiration through a dazzling array of trick shots he happily refers to as “shots from unusual lies.”

 Walters has become something of an institution in the game, doing roughly 90 shows per year.
 In 2008, The PGA of America presented him with its highest honor, the Distinguished Service Award.
 In 2018, the USGA gave him its highest honor, the Bob Jones Award.
 He was friendly with Ben Hogan, told dirty jokes with Sam Snead, and performed in more than 30 clinics with Tiger Woods.
 When it came time for putting his case in front of the World Golf Hall of Fame’s Selection Commission, none other than Jack Nicklaus and Gary Player took up the cause.